Redshirts (novel): Plot summary

-The Ensigns kidnap a senior officer and proceed to travel to the past with the mission of convincing them to stop the show.
-Once there, they meet their actor doubles and realize that they are exact doppelgängers; even their imagined backstories became integral events of the Ensigns' lives.
-Dahl strikes a deal with the show's producer and head writer, who is Jenkins's double, to save the life of the producer’s comatose son by switching him with his crew member double.
-Because the producer's son appeared on the show as an extra, one of the crew members is effectively his identical twin, and will revert to the young man's personality by staying in the past.
-Conversely, Dahl reasons that bringing the comatose son into the future will allow them to use "the Narrative" to their advantage, letting the advanced technology and reality-altering properties of the writing revive him.
+The ensigns kidnap a senior officer and proceed to travel to the past with the mission of convincing the show's creators to end the Narrative.
+Once there, they meet their actor doubles and realize that they are exact doppelgängers; even their imagined backstories became integral events of the ensigns' lives.
+Dahl strikes a deal with the show's producer and head writer, who is Jenkins' double, to save the life of the producer's comatose son by switching him with his crew member double.
+Because the producer's son appeared on the show as an extra, one of the crew members is effectively his identical twin and will revert to the young man's personality by staying in the past.
+Conversely, Dahl reasons that bringing the comatose son into the future will allow them to use the Narrative to their advantage, letting the advanced technology and reality-altering properties of the writing save his life.

-Dahl and the Ensigns return to the future and live out the new revised plot created by the head writer, which includes saving the "injured crewman" they had on board.
-While rescuing the ship, Dahl sacrifices himself to save a senior officer for the sake of the narrative.
-Awakening later, Dahl receives a message from the writers and producers explaining his recovery, and they promise to make the lives of the crew meaningful instead of using death as a quick plot device.
+Dahl and the ensigns return to the future and live out the new revised plot created by the head writer, which includes saving the "injured crewman" they had on board.
+Dahl is then fatally injured by a piece of shrapnel and resigns himself to death.
+Awakening later, Dahl learns that he has been promoted to Lieutenant and receives a message from the writers and producers explaining that they chose to save him, and that the remaining episodes of the show will feature the ensigns in meaningful scenarios rather than cheap deaths.
 Dahl then compares the close calls he has had with those of the TV show's protagonists, and deduces that there is another narrative protecting him, which makes him wonder if he is actually a protagonist in another story.

 The novel features three epilogues.
-In the first one the head writer deals with writer's block as a consequence of his bad writing choices.
+In the first one, the head writer deals with writer's block as a consequence of his bad writing choices.
 In the second one the producer's son, having reverted to his personality from the crewman who switched with him, determines to do something useful with the second chance at life he's been given.
-In the third one an actress, who once played an extra on the show, receives a message showing intimate details of the woman whose life—and death—she helped create.
-She memorializes her lost "sister" on a beach and meets the head writer of the show, with both realizing that their characters on the show were married.
+In the third one, a former actress, who once played an extra on the show, receives a message showing intimate details of the woman whose life—and death—she helped create.
+She memorializes her lost "sister" on a beach and meets the head writer of the show (who played her character's husband), and they decide to go on a date.